tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/docker.md

 These are the two basic steps to creating and running an image inside a container.
 Now we're ready to get hands-on experience.

 {{% tip %}}
-  - For further information on image and container manipulation check out this [handbook](https://docker-handbook.farhan.dev/container-manipulation-basics)
+  - For further information on image and container manipulation, check out this [handbook](https://docker-handbook.farhan.dev/container-manipulation-basics)

-  - Need further help with the basics or want to slow down the pace?
+  - Do you need further help with the basics or want to slow down the pace?
 Take a look at this [Docker curriculum](https://docker-curriculum.com/)

   - Running `CMD` in Docker but getting an error message?
 It could be your execution script cannot be read.
 Set its file permissions using `chmod +x src/run.sh`.
 See also [here](https://serverfault.com/questions/967580/chmod-changing-permissions-of-myscript-sh-operation-not-permitted).